Hilarious banner content

 Maxwell standing in front of a waterfall

-Maxwell is a longtime fan of Doctor Who, both modern and classic.
+Maxwell Coviello is a longtime fan of Doctor Who, both modern and classic.
 Bill Potts is still his favorite companion.
 Maxwell hosts the history/mystery-based Relic: The Lost Treasure Podcast, and is currently working on a new podcast on role playing video games, which is set to launch fall 2021.
 In his free time, Maxwell plays video games, Twitch streams, writes, and throws giant men around for sport.
 He is a resident of Sydney, Australia and a part-time resident of Houston, Texas.

 Pete Lambert